slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - open source means each problem only has to solved once -- naval
 - teleshopping design.
 - my superpowers are rusting like unused tools left in the backyard shed inside my mind.
-- Ideas don't make you rich execution does.
+- Ideas don’t make you rich execution does.
 - you have 16 waking hours per day to chip away at your infinite queues.
 But your bandwith is mostly fixed.
 Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
 - to optimise focus on reducing waiting time more than doing the work faster.
 - balance sheets is for accountants but you have to deeply understand your cash flows.